lyudmilalala/k8s_learn/chapter_3_pod_config/README.md

 NOTICE: By default, a pod is not ready is always deleted before the ready pods, regardless of its pod deletion cost.

 ### 3.5 Priority

+An updated flask script with these new configurations is included in the directory.